 Faecal Immunochemical Testing (FIT)

 The NHS recently rolled out a new bowel cancer screening test (FIT – faecal immunochemical test) as part of the NHS Bowel Cancer Screening Programme in England and the Humber, Coast and Vale Cancer Alliance has supported the implementation of FIT into primary care throughout our area.

 Better sensitivity of FIT in comparison to gFOBt testing will lead to earlier detection of polyps and improved prevention of colorectal cancer.
 GPs across our area will have direct access to FIT to speed up ruling out a cancer diagnosis.
 Click here to find out more.

 Targeted Lung Health Check Programme

-Hull has been selected as one of ten sites to be the first to implement the new NHS Targeted Lung Health Check (TLHC) programme.
+Hull has been selected as one of the sites to be the first to implement the new NHS Targeted Lung Health Check (TLHC) programme.